IanTayler/c-go-benchmarks/README.md

 PASS
 ok  	github.com/IanTayler/c-go-benchmarks	50.608s
 ```
 Remember a recursive fibonacci function runs in constant time for input <= 2.
-These results show that even relatively fast functions (rec-fib(10), for example, which is quite fast for I-need-to-lower-this-code-to-C standards) can have a small speed-up using C.
+These results show that even relatively fast functions (rec-fib(10), for example, which is quite fast for _I-need-to-lower-this-code-to-C_ standards) can have a small speed-up using C.

-The clear information this gives us is that if you're planning on calling a short, fast function hundreds of times that's **NOT** the function to "lower" to C level.
-That will actually make your program slower.
+The clear information this gives us is that if you're planning on calling a short, fast function hundreds of times that's **NOT** the function to lower to C level.
+Doing that would actually make your program slower.
 The cases where you *should* consider using cgo is when you have a very heavy function.
 In those cases we're seeing x2 and x3 speedups.

 ## Preliminary conclusions